Introduction to a proposed book

 inadequate so it was proposed to divide life into five kingdoms -- above.
 Other biologists

 felt this also inadequate and proposed dividing life into eight kingdoms.)
+In any case the

-The kingdoms of life forms are divided into phyla (or groupings) following anatomical
+kingdoms of life forms are divided into phyla (or groupings) following anatomical

 characteristics of each life form.
 Botany is the study of plants, of which there are six